Why Is Lean Development Beneficial for Young Start-ups and Established Companies?

 The Minimal Viable Product (MVP)

 MVP is the version of a product that allows a single cycle of Build-Measure-Learn loop with the least amount of time and effort.
 It encourages the development of products that are required to iterate through a full turn of the Build-Measure-Learn loop.
+At this stage you can consider the options – mobile app vs a mobile website – to understand which one will suit your business goals best.

 2 Validated Learning